-Attention in 2020 has unsurprisingly focused almost exclusively on the impact of covid-19.
-As things hopefully return to normal, we expect the digitalisation of services offered by banks and the focus on profitability in a zero-interest environment to continue with further competition between incumbents and fintech start-ups, in parallel with closer scrutiny from the Swedish regulator on anti-money laundering and the exponential increase in unsecured consumer lending that has taken place in recent years.
+As things hopefully return to normal, we expect the digitalisation of services offered by banks to continue, with further competition between incumbents and fintech start-ups, in parallel with closer scrutiny from the Swedish regulator on anti-money laundering and the exponential increase in unsecured consumer lending that has taken place in recent years.
+The latter has resulted in several proposals and Swedish governmental inquiries focused on, in particular, stricter rules surrounding the credit assessment of borrowers, which we expect to enter into force in some form during 2022.